QualiSystems/devguide_source/_posts/2016-07-19-discovering-inventory-snmp.md

 #### Supporting custom vendor MIBs

-Some vendors will user their own custom MIBs which you'll want to include in the discovery.
+Some vendors will use their own custom MIBs which you'll want to include in the discovery.
 For example, this  CISCO site provides access to some common
 MIBS you can download: http://tools.cisco.com/ITDIT/MIBS/MainServlet?ReleaseSel=3&PlatformSel=236&fsSel=368.
 Other vendors have their own MIBs download links.
-To support custom MIBs in the discovery that are not included in cloudshell-snmp, you need to perform the following steps.
+To support custom MIBs in the discovery that are not included in cloudshell-snmp, you need to perform the following steps:

 First, Download the MIBs from the vendor website.

 Second, you'll need to compile the MIBs to Python files.
 We suggest using [smidump](http://linux.die.net/man/1/smidump), a simple Linux package to compile MIBs.
-For example, to use the _smidump_ package to compile the IF-MIB to Python, simply run these two lines from the shell:
+For example, to use the _smidump_ package to compile the IF-MIB to Python, simply run these two lines from the Command Line/terminal:
 {% highlight bash %}
 smidump -f smiv2 -k IF-MIB.mib  > if-mib.txt
 smidump -f python -k if-mib.txt | libsmi2pysnmp > if-mib.py
 {% endhighlight %}

-In your shell, save the MIBs Python files in a sub-package, then run the following code:
+In your shell driver project, save the MIBs Python files in a sub-package folder, then run the following code:
 {% highlight bash %}
 snmp_service = QualiSnmp(ip=ip, snmp_version=snmp_params.snmp_version,
                          snmp_community=snmp_params.snmp_read_community,